 Knowing and understanding your EVs range and what charge rate it can handle is essential for any new EV driver.
 If you need to stop at a rapid charger, make sure you know the maximum charge rate for your vehicle.
 For example, if your EV’s maximum charge rate is 50kW, it will not be able to charge any faster than 50kW when using a 50kW charge point.

 3. Master EV Etiquette

 As New Zealand’s electric fleet grows, our charging network will expand with it.
 Even so, you may have to wait at a charging station for your turn occasionally.
 Fortunately, early EV adopters put together a set of charging etiquette that helps prevent bad behaviour.
 Learn more about EV Etiquette.

 4. Download EV Apps

-These apps can be useful to ensure you don’t find yourself stranded somewhere without a charge.
+Apps can be helpful to ensure you don’t find yourself stranded somewhere without a charge.
 Good map and weather apps are also a must-have for your trip.
-With these apps, you can plan your route, check for detours, and see real-time traffic
+With these apps, you can plan your route, check for detours, and see real-time traffic conditions.

 5. Drive Efficiently

 One way to help maximise your EV’s range is to drive efficiently.
 This means avoiding fast acceleration and harsh braking and making use of your vehicle’s eco mode.
 Another tip is to check your tyres – improperly inflated tyres will increase energy consumption and drain your battery.